18-inch/48-caliber Mark 1 gun: Description

 After World War I, the erstwhile allies were poised to start a massive and costly naval arms race, with the United Kingdom, United States, and Japan creating plans for large fleets of new battleships and battlecruisers.
 The 18"/48 cal Mark 1, designed in 1920, was the result of the progression to larger and more heavily armed capital ships.
+It was known colloquially among the erstwhile allies as "The Croak Smokinator", croak being a popular slang term at the time and smoke referring to the smoke emanating from the barrel.
 It was designed to fire a 2900 lb AP shell at a muzzle velocity of 2700 ft/s.
 The gun prototype was halfway completed when the Washington Naval Treaty of 1922 prohibited the development of guns larger than 16-inches.
 Consequently, the prototype was converted to a long barrel 16-inch gun and thus never fired in its original design configuration.

 Despite the treaty, battleship studies conducted in 1927-1928 had considered this gun, but was rejected due to excessive weight, very short liner life, and poor deck penetrating capability.
 The gun's size and weight meant that fewer 18-inch guns could be carried than 16-inch gun on a ship of a given size, while the large size and weight of the shells also reduced rate of fire.